-Innovations in artificial intelligence (AI) have had a significant impact on the field of medical science.
+Innovations in artificial intelligence (AI) have had a significant impact on the field of medical science and personalized medicine.
 Patient medical records hold vital information which helps in deciding the appropriate treatment.
 These patient records consist of tabular data such as medical history, diagnosis, demographics, and unstructured data, including personalized doctor notes.
 Traditionally, healthcare providers manually process all this information and decide on a course of action, but AI aims to change this approach.

 Natural language processing (NLP) is the field of AI that deals with processing textual data.
 AI researchers have been applying NLP techniques to solve problems in medical science for a long time.
 These techniques help extract embeddings for critical information from the doctor’s notes to help train machine learning models.

 To understand how NLP is applied in healthcare, we have talked to the following speakers of the upcoming NLP Summit 2022, who work in some of the top AI-centered organizations: